 Osteoarthritis pain is usually felt in the affected joint, for some patients the pain may be referred to other areas of the body.
 For example, hip osteoarthritis may lead to knee pain, or spinal osteoarthritis may affect nerves that cause pain, numbness or other symptoms in the part of the body that the nerve leads to.

 When the hips or knees are affected, walking can be a significant source of pain, and accommodating pain may induce a limp.
-Pain can be felt in areas outside the damaged joints, including the buttocks, groin, or thigh and may vary in severity from a dull ache to sharp pain.
+The Pain can even be felt in areas outside the damaged joints, including the buttocks, groin, or thigh, and may vary in severity from a dull ache to sharp pain.

-Rheumatoid arthritis is different from osteoarthritis because RA is an autoimmune disease (immune system attacks the joints).
+Rheumatoid arthritis is different from osteoarthritis because RA is an autoimmune disease (a disease that causes the immune system to attack the joints).
 This causes inflammation of the joints that causes redness, swelling, pain, and fever.
 RA can be quite difficult to diagnose.